Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-76-hell-and-high-water.md

 Daar sighed heavily, and licked some blood off his claws before answering.

 “I know you think I’m a kinda god, Yan.
 I ain’t deaf, I know what y’all say behind my back.
-But whatever I am---an’ a god *ain’t* it---I make mistakes like anyone.
+But whatever I am - an’ a god *ain’t* it - I make mistakes like anyone.
 Keepin’ myself on th’ mission roster is prob’ly an ongoin’ mistake.
 I say to myself—and I believe it, too—that my people woulda fallen if I hadn’t gone an’ done some o’ the things I’ve done.
 And why not?
 I was already eclipsing Warhorse, *yijao?* But what would have happened if I had died?
 What would have happened to the Gao?
 And what, Yan, of your people?”

 “Got to hand off our tribe some day,” Yan pointed out.